kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

 To create and upload the schemas, proceed as follows:

-1. Create the *data-schema.json* file on your PC with the following schema definition:
+1. Create the `data-schema.json` file on your PC with the following schema definition:

         {
             "type": "record",
             "name": "DataCollection",
-            "namespace": "org.kaaproject.kaa.schema.example",
+            "namespace": "org.kaaproject.kaa.schema.sample",
             "fields": [
                 {
                     "name": "temperature",